 Banteay Samré – Named after the Samré, an ancient people of Indochina, this temple is to the east of the other Angkor temples but has excellent preserved stone carvings exhibiting fine Khmer art.
 The trip to Banteay Samré is an excursion through villages and rice paddies.
 Flood waters covered the entire area not long ago but the land quickly dried out.
 The temple’s construction consists of pink sandstone.
 Built in the early 12th century under Suryavarman II and Yasovarman II, Banteay Samré is a Hindu temple built in Angkor Wat style.

-“The temple has fine detailed pink sandstone carvings.
-It’s interesting to note that many scenes on the pediments of the upper levels are episodes from the Buddhist Vessantara Jataka (an avadana about Buddha’s past lives).
-Finding Buddhist sculptures in a Hindu temple shows the high level of religious tolerance of the monument’s patron.
+“The temple has detailed pink sandstone carvings.
+Scenes on the pediments of the upper levels are episodes from the Buddhist Vessantara Jataka (an avadana about Buddha’s past lives).
+Finding Buddhist sculptures in a Hindu temple clearly shows the high level of religious tolerance of the monument’s patron.
 Few temples present an iconography so complete and in such an excellent state of preservation.”

 This century the temple underwent extensive restoration by archaeologists.
 It was originally constructed around the same time as Angkor Wat.
-The style of the towers resembles the towers of Angkor Wat.
+The style of the towers resembles those of Angkor Wat.

 It was another great day exploring the incredible Angkor temples!
 I ended the day enjoying a lovely dinner with Bhavia, Linda, and John Henry – all from Eugene.
 Bhavia and Linda are on a craft buying trip for Friendship With Cambodia NGO and John is in Siem Reap teaching English to Cambodian children and exploring the area.